 The code segment below sends an InternetMessage using a Transport class implementing the SMTP protocol.
-The client creates two InternetAddresses that specify the recipients, and retrieves transport object from the default Session that supports sending messages to InternetAddresses.
-Then the transport object sends the message.
+The client creates two InternetAddresses that specify the recipients and retrieves a transport object from the default Session that supports sending messages to InternetAddresses.
+Then the session object uses a transport object to send the message.

+'''

+Transport trans = session.getTransport(addrs[0]);

+// add ourselves as ConnectionEvent and TransportEvent listeners

+trans.addConnectionListener(this);

+trans.addTransportListener(this);

 // connect method determines what host to use from the

 // session properties

 trans.connect();

-// send the message to the addresses we specified above trans.sendMessage(msg, addrs);
+// send the message to the addresses we specified above

+trans.sendMessage(msg, addrs);

+'''